-The Faculty of Architecture, Design and Planning places a high emphasis on its research activity.
+The Sydney School of Architecture, Design and Planning places a high emphasis on its research activity.
 We have a vibrantly diverse community of scholars and practitioners, many who have taken national and international leadership roles in their fields.
 The faculty offers the opportunity to pursue research degrees, both Master of Philosophy and Doctor of Philosophy in four disciplines:

 - Architectural Science

 - Urban & Regional Planning & Policy

 You may elect to study in any of these fields, or to pursue interdisciplinary studies in a combination of fields with the faculty or between the faculty and elsewhere in the university.
 The University and the Faculty have formal links, including exchange agreements and memoranda of understanding, with institutions throughout Asia, Europe, Scandinavia and North America, these translate into research opportunities for students as well as staff.
 We support these degrees with a wide range of resources, including extensively equipped laboratories and comprehensive workshop facilities.

 The Faculty offers two research degrees; Doctor of Philosophy and the Master of Philosophy (Architecture).
 These research programs involve study of research methodology and in-depth study by research in a specialised area.
 A research student undertakes a major thesis supervised by a staff member.
 It is possible to upgrade from the Master of Philosophy (Architecture) to a Doctor of Philosophy, provided satisfactory progress is made in the first year.